hrsh7th/nvim-ix/README.md

         xi.source.signature_help.lsp(service)
       end
     end,
-    cmdline_mode = function()
+    -- Attach cmdline-mode services.
+    -- NOTE: This is an advanced feature and is subject to breaking changes as the API is not yet stable. cmdline_mode = function()
       local service = xi.get_completion_service({ recreate = true })
       if vim.tbl_contains({ '/', '?' }, vim.fn.getcmdtype()) then